Density of Acrylic | The Complete Guide

 Temperature

 The temperature at which acrylic plastic is processed and stored can also affect its density.
 In general, as the temperature of the material increases, its density decreases.
-This is due to the expansion of the polymer chains, which increases the volume of the material and decreases its density.
+This is due to the expansion of the polymer chains, which increases the volume of the material and reduces its density.

 Interesting Read – Polypropylene Density | All You Need To Know